TEAMMATES/teammates/docs/development.md

 **Other**: These are rarely, if ever will be, subjected to changes.
 * `logging.properties`: Contains the java.util.logging configuration.
 * `log4j.properties`: Contains the log4j configuration.
 Not used by us.
-* `web.xml`: Contains the web server configuration, e.g servlets to run, mapping from URLs to servlets/JSPs, security constraints, etc.
+* `web.xml`: Contains the web server configuration, e.g servlets to run, mapping from URLs to servlets, security constraints, etc.
 * `cron.xml`: Contains the cron jobs specification.
 * `queue.xml`: Contains the task queues configuration.
 * `datastore-indexes.xml`: Contains the Datastore indexes configuration.